kp89/do-git/README.md

 Solve is somehow.

-rebase is fun but painfull
+rebase is fun but painfull.

+I will be trying to update committer name and email using rebase